 From this research, I decided to put together a simple, one-page pdf that contains 20 of the most popular plants along with their famous (or infamous) friends and foes.

 This pdf is designed to be savable, printable, and sharable so you don’t need to do a Google search every time you have a question about companion plants.

 Simply enter your email below and I’ll promptly send it to you.

-If you opt into Couch to Homestead’s email list, you’ll also get a biweekly email that will help you:
+If you opt into Couch to Homestead’s email list, you’ll also get a weekly email that will help you:

 — Grow More Food